 This is without a doubt the most popular museum in Oslo.
 This is enhanced by two factors, the first being it’s free entry, and the second being it’s home to the famous Eduard Munch painting, The Scream – along with some of his other fantastic works.

-The national gallery is rather small in comparison to some of the others in Europe which should make this stop no more than an hour.
-As you browse through the 300 works of paintings and sculptures with a specific focus on the 19th century.
+browse through the 300 works of paintings and sculptures with a specific focus on the 19th century.

 Once you’ve finished consider calling in the café for a hot drink to warm yourself up before heading back outdoors.
 Then head out and continue down Grensen to your next stop.